-A nonrefundable $100 application fee is paid as part of the online application.
-Applicants who wish to audition for two concentrations must pay a second $100 application fee.
+A nonrefundable $50 application fee is paid as part of the online application.

 Undergraduates: All applicants must provide official high school and/or college transcripts.
 If you are currently in school, submit transcripts for all coursework taken to date.
 Applicants who have attended several high schools can submit only the graduating school’s official transcript as long as all prior coursework is reflected on that transcript.

 Graduates: Official transcripts must be provided for every undergraduate or graduate institution attended for course credit.
 We will expect an official transcript from each institution listed in the Academic History section of the application.
 Although not required, an unofficial copy of your transcript(s) may be uploaded with your application.